rbaumgar/openshift-logging/README.md

 minio-console-minio.apps.rbaumgar.demo.net
 ```

-When you use the MinIO server as a general purpose object storage (s3) you should keep in mind, that you assign to the other users similar policies (openshift-logging-access-policy).
+When you use the MinIO server as a general-purpose object storage (s3) you should keep in mind, that you assign to other users similar policies (openshift-logging-access-policy).
-If you are using the default polcies (readonly, readwrite and writeonly) those users are able to access all buckets on the server.
+If you are using the default policies (readonly, readwrite and writeonly) those users can access all buckets on the server.

 The configuration of the MinIO server is not HA.
-Their is also an MinIO operator available.
+There is also a MinIO operator available.

 Keep in mind if you have networkpolicies in use, allow the project openshift-logging access to the project minio on port 9000.